 A well pump pressure switch is a switch you can use to cut pressure on your well pump on and off.
-Now and then, you might need to increase or decrease pressure to improve how water is delivered to the different areas of your home.
+Every now and then, you might need to increase or decrease pressure to improve how water is delivered to the different areas of your home.

-This guide will tell you everything you need to know about your pump’s pressure switch, including how to adjust it.
+This guide will show you everything you need to know about your pump’s pressure switch, including how to adjust it.

 Fortunately, adjusting your well pump pressure switch isn’t a complicated process, so you can take care of it in just a few simple steps.

 1. Turn off the power to your well pump.
 Since you’ll be working with electrical components, you want to eliminate the risk of an electric shock.

 2. Remove the switch’s cover to reveal its inner workings.
 You’ll see a small and a large spring, each with a nut on top.

 3. Turn the nut on top of the larger spring counterclockwise to lower the cut-on and cut-off pressures.
 If you need to raise both pressures, you can turn it clockwise.
 A general rule of thumb is that 1 rotation will adjust your pressure 2-3 PSI.

 4. If you’re adjusting your cut-on pressure, you’ll also need to change the air charge in your pressure tank, which should be 2 PSI lower than the cut-on PSI.